-A gift of any amount will power pioneering projects that enable people and animals to live closer together than ever before across Asia.
+A gift of any amount will power pioneering projects that enable people and animals to live closer together than ever before across South Asia.

 May marked the launch of the biggest environmental campaign of 2021 - CoExistence.
 The elephants arrived on The Mall at a unique moment in time when a global reduction in human activity was having a positive effect on wildlife.
 As the Herd makes its way around the globe, it will tell the story of the inspiring ways we can coexist with all the other living beings that make our world magical – from tigers and badgers to nightingales and elephants.